-Figure 2.3: Updating model hyperparameter and solver
+Notice that only the options we have updated from the default values are displayed.
 Here, we've taken what is called a hyperparameter of the model, C, and updated it from its default value of 1 to 0.1.
 We've also specified a solver.
-At this point you may be curious about what a hyperparameter is, what C means here, and for that matter what do all these other options mean?
-That is good; you should be curious about these things.
-Suffice to say now that a hyperparameter is like an option that you supply to the model, before fitting it to the data.
-Later, we will explain in detail what all the options here are and how you can effectively choose values for them.
+For now, it is enough to understand that hyperparameters are options that you supply to the model, before fitting it to the data.
+These options specify the way in which the model will be trained.
+Later, we will explain in detail what all the options are and how you can effectively choose values for them.

-For now, simply to illustrate the core functionality, we will blindly forge ahead and fit this nearly-default logistic regression to some data.
+To illustrate the core functionality, we will fit this nearly-default logistic regression to some data.
 As you know by now, supervised learning algorithms rely on labeled data.
 That means we need both the features, customarily contained in a variable called X, and the corresponding responses, in a variable called y.
 We will borrow the first 10 samples of one feature, and the response, from our data set to illustrate:

 X = df['EDUCATION'][0:10].values.reshape(-1,1)